wildducktheories/y2j/README.md

 	# convert YAML to JSON, run jq, convert back to YAML
 	yq {jq-filter} < yaml > yaml

-	# create an installer for this script
+	# create an installer that will install into /usr/local/bin
-	y2j.sh installer
+	y2j.sh installer /usr/local/bin

 #DESCRIPTION

-This tool provides a utility for converting json to yaml and vice versa.
+This package provides a utility for transforming JSON to YAML, YAML to JSON and YAML to YAML.

+YAML to YAML transformations are performed by applying a jq filter to an JSON transformation of the YAML input stream and transforming the result back to YAML.

 The script will use the local instances of jq, python and the required python modules if they exist locally or will use a docker container based on the wildducktheories/y2j image otherwise.